-Three varieties of GE apple are currently approved for commercial planting purposes, livestock feed, and food use in Canada: Arctic[®] Golden Delicious, Arctic[®] Granny Smith, and Arctic[®] Fuji.
-Currently there is no commercial production of any of these three varieties of apple in Canada, though commercial production is occurring in the United States.
+Three varieties of GE apple are currently approved for commercial planting purposes, livestock feed and food use in Canada: Arctic® Golden Delicious, Arctic® Granny Smith, and Arctic® Fuji.
+Currently there is no commercial production of any of these three varieties of apple in Canada though commercial production is occurring in the United States.
 At the time of writing there are no known immediate plans for commercial scale planting and production in Canada as expansion will be focused in the United States.
-Exports of Arctic[®] apples to Canada from the United States are occurring based on market demand.
+Exports of Arctic® apples to Canada from the United States occur based on market demand.
 There is currently no target for quantity of exports to Canada.
+Arctic®Gala and Arctic®Honeycrisp varieties will be seeking regulatory approval in the future.